-7398 www.auditor.state.oh.us
+Facsimile 614-728-7398 www.auditor.state.oh.us

-To the Offices, Boards and Commissioners of Gallia County 18 Locust Street Gallipolis, Ohio 45631
+County Commissioners Gallia County 18 Locust Street Gallipolis, Ohio 45631

-We have reviewed the Independent Auditor's Report of Gallia County, prepared by Balestra & Company, for the audit period January 1, 2000 through December 31, 2000.
+We have reviewed the Independent Auditor's Report of Gallia County, prepared by Balestra & Company, for the audit period January 1, 2001 through December 31, 2001.
 Based upon this review, we have accepted these reports in lieu of the audit required by Section 117.11, Revised Code.
 The Auditor of State did not audit the accompanying financial statements and, accordingly, we are unable to express, and do not express an opinion on them.